 All Minnesotans 16 and older are now eligible for the COVID-19 Vaccine.
 We have created a dedicated page for COVID-19 Vaccine information & resources and you can find it here.

-As of June 6th, we have lifted most of our visitor restrictions.
+As of June 6th, our visitor policy is:

 - All patients & visitors entering our facility continue to be asked COVID screening questions and are required to wear masks in the facility in accordance with CDC and MDH guidelines for healthcare settings.